John B. Connally Turf Cup

-The John B. Connally Turf Cup is a Grade III American Thoroughbred horse race, for four-year-olds and older over a distance of one and one-half miles (12 furlongs) on the turf track, held annually in late January or early February at Sam Houston Race Park in Houston, Texas.
+The John B. Connally Turf Cup is a Listed American Thoroughbred horse race, for four-year-olds and older over a distance of one and one-half miles (12 furlongs) on the turf track, held annually in late January or early February at Sam Houston Race Park in Houston, Texas.
 The event currently carries a purse of $200,000.

 History

 One of Sam Houston Race Park's most prestigious races is named in honor of former Texas governor John B. Connally (1917–1993) who was long time supporter and lobbied for the horse racing industry in Texas.

 The inaugural running of the event was on 21 October 1995 as the John B. Connally Jr. Turf Cup Handicap for horses three-years-old or older over a distance of 1 1/8 miles and was won by Temple Webber Junior's Marastani by 3/4 lengths in a time of 1:51.25.

 The following year 1990 and until 2008, the Breeders' Cup sponsored the event which reflected in the name of the event.
 In 1997 the event was moved from October to early April.

 The event was upgraded in 2006 by the American Graded Stakes Committee to a Grade III race.
 In 2009 the event was not held.

 In 2011 the event was moved to a January schedule and the conditions were changed to allow only four-year-olds and older.
 The following year the event's conditions were changed from a handicap to a stakes with allowances with the name of the event modified to the John B. Connally Turf Cup Stakes.

 In 2016 the distance of the event was increased to 1 1/2 miles.

-The event is one of only two graded stakes races held at the track along with the Grade III Houston Ladies Classic.
+In 2025 the event was downgraded by the Thoroughbred Owners and Breeders Association to Listed status.

 Along with the Ladies Classic, Pulse Power Turf Sprint and Bob Bork Texas Turf Mile, the John B. Connally Turf Cup is one of the main events of the Houston Racing Festival.